-- · Always arrange oven racks when the oven is cool. - Broil with oven door closed.
-If broiling with door open, an alarm will sound alerting you to close the door.
-If left open, the Broil function will be canceled. - For best results when broiling, use a broil pan with broil pan insert designed to drain the fat from the food and help avoid spatter and reduce smoking. - When broiling, always pull the oven rack out to the stop position before turning or removing food. - If a broiler pan and insert are not supplied with this appliance they may be purchased from www.frigidaire.com.
+- Always arrange oven racks when the oven is cool. - For best results when broiling, use a broil pan with broil pan insert designed to drain the fat from the food and help avoid spatter and reduce smoking. - When broiling, always pull the oven rack out to the stop position before turning or removing food. - If a broiler pan and insert are not supplied with this appliance they may be purchased from frigidaire.com.